Getting Started with Swing Testing Toolkit

 What goes into a Test Specification ?

 Note that the recording does not cause the capture of all events.
 You must explicitly choose the component with which you want to interact by left-clicking on it and then select the type of interaction (action or assertion) in the dialog box that will open.
-This greatly reduces the complexity of the test cases.
+This greatly reduces the complexity/maintainability of the test cases.

 When you are finished recording, you must click on the red stop button to stop recording.
-Then you can click the Replay All button to play back the recording.
+Then you can click on the Replay All button to play back the recording.

 Integrate with JUnit

 The test specifications can be executed using the following method: